IndexZoo/Zoo-Leverage-Token-Bear-Bull/README.md

 # Dev Phase Notes
 ## TODO
-        // TODO: work on other tokens other decimals (matic / btc) -> bear tokens
+        // TODO: work on other tokens other decimals (usdc / btc) -> bear tokens
         // TODO: validate price uniswap synced with oracle on redeem and issue
         // TODO: Disallow borrowing any different quoteToken